 When they come out of the oven, they should look like this!
 Brown and crispy on the edges, perfectly cooked!

-Substitutions for crispy smashed potatoes:
+Substitutions for smashed potato recipe:

 There are a few substitutions for these smashed potatoes